Providing Non Surgical Treatments forHerniated Discs

 Disc Herniation

 The discs of the spine, also known as intervertebral discs are what separate the bones (vertebrae) of the spine.
 When degenerated or injured, discs can bulge and herniate.
 This can put direct pressure on spinal nerves, the spinal cord, and nerves in the outer disc.
-The resulting pressure on the nerves and/or the spinal cord can cause numbness/tingling, weakness, and neck pain, upper back pain, shoulder pain, arm pain, hand pain, low back pain, hip pain, groin pain, leg pain, and foot pain.
-Denver Chiropractor, Broadway Chiropractic Center has been helping people with disc herniations avoid surgery for decades, and we are here to help you.
+The resulting pressure on the nerves and/or the spinal cord can cause numbness/tingling, weakness, and pain.
+Spinal discs do not have blood supply to them in adults.
+Therefore they do not directly receive water, oxygen, and nutrients necessary for healing.
+When the spine is moving normally, water, oxygen, and nutrients are diffused into the discs from the blood supply in the bones surrounding them.
+Normal motion of spine segments is critical to maintain healthy discs.
+Without this motion and the resulting loss of nutrients, the disc can start to dehydrate, degenerate, and become injured.
+Broadway Chiropractic Center has been helping people with disc injuries and herniations avoid surgery for decades, and we are here to help you.

 How does this happen?